1. Floating Power Plants: Challenges with power

 - Difficulties in acquiring suitable land for land-based plants

-The case for FPPS’ seems, therefore, in the right circumstances to be a very simple and strong one.
+The case for FPPS seems, therefore, to be a very simple and strong one in the right circumstances.
 However, in our imperfect world, there are challenges to be overcome:

 - Fuel may not be designated as an approved fuel source in the country’s integrated resource plan due to high levels of carbon.
-New mandates outlining the demand for clean energy sources and implementation of energy efficiency standards in industries are likely to elicit the floating power plant market demand over the forecast period.
-In these instances however LNG and LPG are cleaner alternatives than diesel and other HFO’s.
-Also, the FPP can be selected appropriately that it can run off the preferred fuel source.
+New mandates outlining the demand for clean energy sources and the implementation of energy efficiency standards in industries are likely to elicit the floating power plant market demand over the forecast period.
+In these instances, however, LNG and LPG are cleaner alternatives than diesel and other HFOs.
+Also, the FPP can be selected appropriately so that it can run off the preferred fuel source.

-- In some cases, there are severe challenges in feeding into local power grids due to old obsolete substations and other electrical infrastructure.
-This can be overcome through technical means with the right expertise.
+- In some cases, feeding into local power grids is severely challenged due to old, obsolete substations and other electrical infrastructure.
+However, with the right expertise, this can be overcome through technical means.

 - High new build and conversion of vessel costs may act as a growth deterrent.
 This is, however, substantially downplayed when the need for interim emergency power supply becomes a huge GDP growth impediment.

-These challenges have been overcome in each country where FPP’s are currently operational.
-FPP’s, therefore, lend themselves to the solution of several serious problems.
-The case for FPP’s is therefore clear; operators can make profits while countries can obtain solutions to highly specific power supply problems.
+These challenges have been overcome in each country where FPPs are currently operational.
+FPPs, therefore, lend themselves to solving several serious problems.
+The case for FPPs is clear: operators can make profits while countries can obtain solutions to highly specific power supply problems.